-We have audited the accompanying financial statements of the Central Florida Expressway Authority ("CFX") as of and for the years ended June 30, 2023 and 2022, and the related notes to the financial statements, which collectively comprise CFX's basic financial statements, as listed in the table of contents.
+We have audited the accompanying financial statements of the Central Florida Expressway Authority ("CFX") as of and for the fiscal years ended June 30, 2024 and 2023, and the related notes to the financial statements, which collectively comprise CFX's basic financial statements, as listed in the table of contents.

-In our opinion, based on our audits, the financial statements referred to above present fairly, in all material respects, the financial position of CFX as of June 30, 2023 and 2022, and the changes in its financial position and its cash flows for the years then ended in accordance with accounting principles generally accepted in the United States of America.
+In our opinion, the financial statements referred to above present fairly, in all material respects, the financial position of CFX as of June 30, 2024 and 2023, and the changes in its financial position and its cash flows for the fiscal years then ended in accordance with accounting principles generally accepted in the United States of America.